 For Forefront clients, you may learn how to access and add this dataset to your reports [here].
 This dataset can provide a national benchmark for comparing results at the classroom, school, or district level.
-It can be viewed alongside overall assessment results, item analysis results, standards performance, and, for districts that have demographics enabled, it can be disaggregated to review performance gaps across different student groups.
+It can be viewed alongside overall assessment results, item analysis results, standards performance, and, for districts that have demographics enabled, it can be broken down to review performance gaps across different student groups.

 In the fall kindergarten assessments, the most challenging tasks are related to counting and cardinality.
 Many students are approaching their conceptual understanding of cardinality, but do not understand that the number of objects is the same regardless of their arrangement or the order in which they were counted.
 The video below shows the most missed task in kindergarten.